YIZHUANG/react-multi-carousel/README.md

 ## General Props
 ```
   responsive: responsiveType;
   deviceType?: string;
   forSSR?: boolean;
   slidesToSlide: number;
   disableDrag?: boolean;
   removeArrow?: boolean;
   disableSwipeOnMobile?: boolean;
   removeArrowOnDeviceType?: string | Array<string>;
   children: React.ReactNode | null;
   customLeftArrow?: React.ReactElement<any> | null;
   customRightArrow?: React.ReactElement<any> | null;
   infinite?: boolean;
   contentClassName?: string;
   itemClassName?:string;
   containerClassName?: string;
+  keyBoardControl?: boolean;
   customTransition?:string;
   transitionDuration?: number;
   // if you are using customTransition, make sure to put the duration here.
   // for example, customTransition="all .5"  then put transitionDuration as 500.
   // this is needed for the resizing to work.
 ```

 ## Specific Props